RunOnFlux/ssp-docs/enterprise/README.md

 * **Vaults that are real on-chain multisigs.** Not a custodian.
 Not MPC with a vendor share.
 Native Bitcoin multisig and EVM smart contract multisig, derived from your signers' xpubs.
 * **Pick your threshold.** 2-of-3 for a small team.
 3-of-5 for a treasury council.
 5-of-9 for a board.
 Whatever matches how your team actually makes decisions.
-* **Two devices per signer.** A compromised laptop alone can't sign.
-A compromised phone alone can't sign.
-Both, on every signature, every signer.
+* **Two devices per signer (default).** In the default Dual Signing mode, a compromised laptop alone can't sign and a compromised phone alone can't sign — both are required on every signature, for every signer.
+Optional Key Only / Wallet Only signing modes trade this two-device protection for more signers per vault (each signer signs with a single device) — see [Creating Multisig Vaults](creating-vaults.md).
 * **One platform, twelve chains.** BTC, ETH, LTC, DOGE, BCH, ZEC, RVN, FLUX, MATIC, BNB, AVAX, BASE — without juggling tools.
 * **A policy engine that's actually configurable from the UI.** Spending limits, address whitelists, time-locks, admin approvals, per-signer overrides.
 No Solidity.
 No modules to deploy.
 * **An audit log you can hand to an auditor.** Every member change, vault op, proposal, and signature, attributed and timestamped.